KDE/documentation-docs-kdenlive-org/cutting_and_assembling/guides.rst

 Guides can be moved by changing the :guilabel:`Position` in the edit window.

-Double-click on a guide text in the timeline ruler opens the edit window.
+Double-click on a guide text in the timeline ruler opens the edit window (beside the possibility in :ref:`guide_view`).

 :guilabel:`Comment` text and :guilabel:`Category` can be changed in the edit window.